BabylonJS/BabylonReactNative/README.md

 ## Contributing

 This quick overview will help you get started developing in the Babylon React Native repository.
-We support development on Windows and MacOS, but assume the use of [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell) in the instructions below (unless otherwise noted).
+We support development on Windows and macOS, but assume the use of [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell) in the instructions below (unless otherwise noted).

 If you are interested in making contributions, be sure to also review [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Using BabylonReactNative

-Following section will describe how to build locally a package and how to develop BabylonReactNative.
-If your intend is to use the plugin, follow instructions in the NPM  [BabylonReadNative readme](Modules/@babylonjs/react-native/README.md).
+The following section will describe how to build locally a package and how to develop BabylonReactNative.
+If your intent is to use the plugin, follow instructions in the NPM [BabylonReactNative readme](Modules/@babylonjs/react-native/README.md).

 ### **Preparing a new Repo**